oliver-dew/bevy_vox_scene/README.md

 Whereas other voxel crates load a single model with voxel colors but no other material properties, `bevy_vox_scene` can load an entire scene graph from a Magica Voxel world file, and it attempts to recreate the material properties from Magica Voxel's render tab.
 This means you can produce a scene in Bevy that approximates Magica Voxel's raytraced renders, but at Bevy's real-time interactive framerates.

+Use Magica Voxel as your Bevy level editor.

 Here is the [study example scene](examples/transmission-scene.rs) as rendered by Magica Voxel's raytracer:
 ![The study scene rendered in Magica Voxel](assets/studyMV.jpg)